pgRouting/pgrouting/src/contraction/doc/contraction.rst

 We are not aiming with this work to implement all the possible contraction operations but to give a framework such that adding a contraction operation can be easily achieved

-For this contraaction proposal I am only making 2 operations:
+For this contraction proposal I am only making 2 operations:

  - 1) dead end contraction: vertices have one incoming edge
  - 2) linear contraction: vertices have one incomming and one outgoing edge